arunkapania/subset026reqif/subset026/README.md

 #### Layout

-* Run `graphviz` with the default settings; make sure to use a patches version of the respective plugin - otherwise it will break for large networks
+* Run `graphviz` with the default settings; make sure to use a patched version of the respective plugin - otherwise it will break for large networks
 * Optionally run `Noverlap` afterwards to make the graph look nicer (graphviz does not know about the node sizes)